8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230301/content.md

 The fund was down the day before receiving the bonus, so I put in the following limit orders:

-1. 2 cents above market price;.
+1. 2 cents above market price; executed.
+2. 1 percent down; didn’t execute.
+3. 2 percent down; didn’t execute.

+I had enough left from the bonus and the orders not executing that I placed another 3 limit orders:

+1. 2 cents over; executed.
+2. 1 percent down; executed.
+3. 2 percent down; executed.

+After recalibrating the values for the accounts I found the cash portion of the portfolio was occupying 7 percent of the portfolio’s value.
+This falls into the process I have to [90 day cool down](/experiences/finances/personal-budget/#spending-savings) under spending savings.
+I transferred money from savings and placed 3 more limit orders:

+1. 2 cents over; executed.
-2. 1 percent  down;.
+2. 1 percent down; did not execute.
-3. 2 percent down;.
+3. 2 percent down; did not execute.

+## 401k and 402g

 {!! next-previous !!}